mjtechguy/tech-career-launch-pad/README.md

 Hopefully these courses lead you to tech areas that are interesting and exciting to you and then you can deep dive on those topics yourself and pursue it.

+This is also not just for people looking to get into tech.
+This is also a great resource for people who are already in tech and want to level up their tech career.
+I hope this can be a resource for you to take your career to the next level.

 ---

 ## How Do I Get Started? ❓